DnomaidGit/WinccUnifiedTest/README.md

 * It is a project to test the possibilities of Wincc Unified.
 At the moment the project is testing these points:
    - Change screen by input of the plc and write the active screen number to a PLC tag.
    - Faceplate open Faceplate PopUp only once and udt interface.
+   - Inserting data into a SQL Server Express database.

 ### Images HMI
 ***